 Once your premarket submission is accepted, you are free to market the device.
 If you make significant changes to the device, you will have to file additional submissions.
 You will also need to comply with a number of post market requirements.
 One of the largest post-market requirements is to continue following the processes of a quality system.
-A quality system is a set of processes that control how products are developed, maintained, manufactured, how complaints are handled, how documents are stored and approved, etc.
+A quality system is a set of processes that controls how products are developed, maintained, manufactured, how complaints are handled, how documents are stored and approved, and so on.

 The FDA provides a set of guidance documents that describes how device manufacturers are expected to follow the underlying regulations.
 The regulations are binding; these are the laws that were passed by Congress.
 The guidance documents are suggestions, but typically it is best to follow them.
 The Quality System regulations, FDA CFR Part 820, provides a good example of regulations (it is surprisingly short and readable).
 You can contrast this with the guidance documents, which often have more detail.
 Here are some of the most important guidance documents for software development:

 In addition to regulations and guidance documents, there are also consensus standards.
 Standards are documents, usually developed by a third party like the International Standards Organization (ISO), that describe a standard way of doing something.
-A consensus standard is a standard that the FDA recognizes, and, although not usually legally binding, will facilitate the FDA’s review process.
-(Some standards are referenced in the regulations.
+A consensus standard is a standard that is recognized by the FDA and, although not usually legally binding, will facilitate the FDA’s review process.
+(Some standards can be referenced in the regulations.
 When this is the case, the standards become legally binding.)
 The most common standards we use, that apply to medical software, are:

 Unlike regulations and guidance documents, which are freely available online, standards typically cost a few hundred dollars.
 We think they are worth the money, since by following them, you will be mostly following the medical device regulations in a variety of different countries.
 We say mostly because often there are a few additional regulations which are unique to particular countries.
 If you only plan on selling in the US, it may be a bit simpler to ignore the standards and just following the regulations.